 If you want to take the analysis to the next level by tracing account balances year over year and learning how to comprehend fund accounting, then go for it.
 However, I’m going to show you how you can quickly get a feel for the city as a whole.

 Step 1: Read through the Introductory Section

-The first thing to note is the population growth year-over-year which is summed up nicely in a graph on page xii.
-By calculating the growth, year-over-year, you’ll find the city grew 1.8% in 2014.
-This is better than the national average and also better than NC’s year-over-year growth.
+The first thing to note is the population growth year over year which is summed up nicely in a graph on page xii.
+By calculating the growth, year over year, you’ll find the city grew 1.8 percent in 2014.
+This is better than the national average and also better than North Carolina’s year-over-year growth.

 On the same page, I want to point out a sentence that sticks out to me:

-“Wilmington area should expect economic growth of 3.0 percent during 2014 and 3.3% in 2015.
+“Wilmington area should expect economic growth of 3.0 percent during 2014 and 3.3 percent in 2015.
 This will be the 2nd year in a row that the local economy will likely grow at the same rate as the nation, which is expected to rise by 3.0 percent.”

 The remainder of the introductory section will go into details about the top employers and various industries, talk about the city’s R&D and commercial projects, and tourism and attractions.
 We can also see long term financial planning and the city’s major initiatives which you will certainly want to read through.

 Believe it or not, I don’t really spend a ton of time reading through the financial section.
 However, I do focus on specific parts to identify trends about where the city is headed.

 I always read (or skim) through the first couple of pages of the Management Discussion and Analysis (MD&A).
 The MD&A is set up nicely by providing “Financial Highlights” allowing us to gain a high-level understanding of the city’s financials.
 A few pages down, the MD&A defines funds, shows us the availability of capital, and the “Net Position” of the city.
 Don’t worry about this information unless you want to do a deep dive and understand governmental fund accounting.